gabriela-data/gabriela-data/README.md

 ### 🛠️ Other Projects on GitHub

-You can check out all my projects on my GitHub profile: [Gabriela Oliveira - GitHub](https://github.com/gabriela-data).
+You can check out all my projects on my GitHub profile: [Gabriela Almeida - GitHub](https://github.com/gabriela-data).

 ### 🏃‍♀️ How to Run the Projects Locally